Table of Contents

 First you will need to create a Recurring Job for each property that you will be doing snow removal for this season.
 Set the job to have a duration that will cover the entire snow season.
 When in doubt make the duration longer than you think it might need to be.

-Set these Recurring Jobs with the visit schedule “As needed - we won’t prompt you”.
-This allows you to book visits as you need to.
+For the repeat dropdown, select “As needed - we won’t prompt you”.
+This allows you to book visits for this recurring job as you need to, which in this case will be when the snow falls.

 You can think of the job as the contract to do the work, and the visits as the individual days when you or your team are doing the service.